 The email field here is where Google will send information about your show’s submission, so make sure it’s a valid email address that you have access to.

-After you’ve entered the RSS feed of your podcast you will be asked to confirm ownership of the email address that you are using to submit your podcast under.
-This is the Gmail or GSuite associated email address.
+After you’ve entered the RSS feed of your podcast, you will be asked to confirm ownership of the email address that you are using to submit your podcast under.
+This is the Gmail email address you used to in step 2.

 Google will send you a confirmation code to that email address, which you will then need to place into the verifcation box on the subsequent page:

-Once you’ve verified your email address successfully then it’s time to submit your podcast for approval, and wait then roughly 24 hours that it takes iTunes to review and approve your show.
+Once you’ve verified your email address successfully then it’s time to submit your podcast for approval, and wait then roughly 24 hours that it to review and approve your show.

 After the review period you will receive an email letting you know that your show has been approved, and in that email will be a link to your show in the Google Play Music store.
-This link is important, so copy it down somewhere.
-This is the link that you will want to use on your webiste or podcast hosting platform to create the Subscribe buttons to encourage listeners to subscribe to your show so the automatically get new episodes downloaded to their mobile devices.
+This is the link you’ll use on your website or podcast hosting platform to create the Subscribe buttons for your podcast.

 Congrats, now your podcast is live in the 2nd biggest podcasting directory out there.
-Google Play is increasingly becoming a place that your podcast HAS TO be. iTunes is still the largest podcasting search engine in the world, but knowing our friends at Google they have eyes to change that…and the recent launch of their native podcasting app shows how serious they are about this.
+Apple Podcasts is still the largest podcasting search engine in the world, but knowing our friends at Google, they have eyes to change that.
+And the launch of their native podcasting app shows how serious they are about this.